Electric MINI Aceman crossover arriving in 2024

 Those vertical red elements on the front and rear bumpers aren’t lights, but in fact speakers.
 These provide an audio welcome for the driver as they approach the car, as well as highlighting the new sound design being created for the next-generation of MINI EVs.
 “We’re making every sound new.
 The driving sound, indicator, whatever – everything is composed specifically for the new MINI family,” Heilmer told us.
 “Even from its sound, it’ll be recognisable as one of the new MINIs.”

 While the exterior of the Concept Aceman is certainly colourful, that’s nothing compared to the cabin, which features a wild array of different shades, patterns and textures.
 You won’t find any leather or chrome here, with MINI using materials like recycled polyester, iridescent-finish metals and even green velvet velour for the steering wheel to create an eye-catching look.

-At the heart of the dashboard is an ultra-thin, circular OLED display, below which is a small row of toggle switches for the gear selector, drive modes and volume.
-Both these elements are likely to reach production, with the concept even using near-production-spec hardware.
-However, the projector system that casts images and maps onto the dashboard is much less likely to be carried over to the model you can buy.
+We expect most of these features to be left behind with the concept.
+However, a version of the ultra-thin, circular OLED display could make production, along with the small row of toggle switches for the gear selector, drive modes and volume.
+We know the concept uses near-production-spec hardware, though the projector system that casts images and maps onto the dashboard is much less likely to be carried over to the model you can buy.